Our Idaho Worker’s Compensation Attorneys Can Help You Defend Your Rights.

 What Happens After the Claims Process?

-Boise Worker’s Compensation Lawyers
+Contact Worker’s Compensation Lawyers

 At Litster Frost, we have extensive knowledge of the Idaho worker’s compensation system, including rules and laws regarding eligibility for benefits, forms, types of evidence, and deadlines.
 Our attorneys will conduct a thorough investigation of all the facts of your care and help you prepare and file all the required documentation.
 We will also be your advocate at all hearings, meetings, and other proceedings.